As part of our Constitution Day celebration, we host a live chat with schools all across America.

-Answer: Article I , Section 8, starts of that “Congress shall have the Power to lay and collect Taxes, Duties, Imposts and Excises.”
-The 16th Amendment gives the power to create an income tax.
+Answer: Article I , Section 8, states that “Congress shall have the Power to lay and collect Taxes, Duties, Imposts and Excises.”
+The 16th Amendment established the power to create an income tax.

 Why was George Washington on the $1 bill?

 Answer: The federal government has the power to design and print money.
 According to the Bureau of Engraving and Printing: